jfalconbarroso/BAYES-LOSVD/README.md

 *BAYES-LOSVD: a bayesian framework for non-parametric extraction of the LOSVD*

-J. Falcón-Barroso & M. Martig

-Astronomy & Astrophysics, 2021, 646, A31
+J. Falcón-Barroso & M. Martig, Astronomy & Astrophysics, 2021, 646, A31
 (https://ui.adsabs.harvard.edu/abs/2021A%26A...646A..31F/abstract)

 ......